 Upon filing the map with the Real Property Tax Service and paying the filing fee you will receive a certificate which will be filed along with the original map at the County Clerk’s office.

 Maps are to be presented to our office located on the second floor of the County Legislative Office Building, 46 East Bridge Street in Oswego.
-We accept Cash or Check.
+Filing fees may be paid with Cash or Check.
 Checks may be made out to Oswego County Real Property Tax Service.

-You are encouraged to contact the County Clerk at (315) 349-8621 for further information on the requirements and fees for filing the subdivision map with their office.
+You are encouraged to contact the County Clerk at (315) 349-8621 for further information on filing the original map with their office.

 Local zoning and planning boards may not define a subdivision the same as other agencies.

 Our Department defines a Parcel as a contiguous land area under a single fee ownership as far as may be practicable, used or intended for use as a single piece.

 The number of lots used to calculated the fee above are the total lots depicted on the map being filed.

 We reserve the right to charge a fee for anything that requires a change to the tax map.